colasbd/CBDCoreDataToolKit/README.md

 ## Changelog

+- 2016/11/30 (v3.3.1):
+	- Making the `.podspec` compatible with the version 1.0 of Cocoapods
+	- Cleaning up the code
 - 2014/05/06 (v3.0.0):
   - New `@return` for the `-clone...` method for arrays of objects: it returns now a dictionary mapping the old objects to the new ones
   - New convenience initializers for `CBDCoreDataDecisionUnit`